Dahlias are among the most attractive flowers that may be cultivated in our balconies and gardens. And Black Dahlia care is easy too!

 Zone 8 and 9

-Soon after the first deadly chill in fall, expect the leaves to die back in response to changing temperature.
+Soon after the first deadly chill in fall, expect the leaves to die back in response to changing temperatures.

 Make sure you securely trim the withered leaves 2 to 4 inches above the soil at this time.